 a green arrow slice through The Flash’s usual title sequence on Tuesday night and a lightning bolt flash through Arrow’s on Wednesday put a big, goofy grin on my face.

-"Flash vs. Arrow" and "The Brave and the Bold" — as the episodes were named, re-spectively, the latter after a long-running DC Comics team-up series — stand on their own individually.
-While the first does lead into the second chronologically, there's no cliffhanger.
-So they're really a pair of crossovers, meaning you can enjoy them sep-arately if desired.
+“Flash vs. Arrow” and “The Brave and the Bold” — as the episodes were named, the latter after a long-running DC Comics team-up series — work individually.
+Although

 Despite what the cover above right says, Batman and Flash had met before; still, it

 was their first outing purely as a duo.
-They were charter members of the Justice League of America, which debuted in B&B #28, dated March 1960, during the title's showcase phase — right after three issues introducing the original Suicide Squad, a.k.a.
-Task Force X, whose later iterations as a cadre of super-criminals redirected for impossible missions by the government are the basis of the covert group on Arrow run by ARGUS and of a 2016 entry in DC's film slate.
-Green Arrow didn't join the JLA for another year, whereas a more recent creation known as the Manhunter from Mars, seen below left, was one of the ensemble's founders along with Superman, Batman, Flash, Green Lantern, Aquaman, and Wonder Woman.
+They were charter members of the Justice League of America, which debuted in B&B #28, dated March 1960, during the title’s anthology phase — after three issues introducing the original Suicide Squad, a.k.a.
+Task Force X, whose later iterations as a cadre of super-criminals redirected for impossible missions by the government are the basis of the covert ARGUS group of that name on the CW shows and of a 2016 entry in DC’s film slate.
+Green Arrow didn’t join the JLA for another year, whereas a more recent creation known as the Manhunter from Mars, seen below left, was one of the ensemble’s founders along with Superman, Batman, Flash, Green Lantern, Aquaman, and Wonder Woman.

-Arrow, it seems, wants to have its cake and eat it too when it comes to how brutal its eponymous hero is willing to be.
-Oliver assumed the roles of judge, jury, and execu-tioner upon his return to Starling City in the first season in a way that makes it hard to accept him as a white knight — even harder to accept that the police force and prose-cutor's office accept him as such, a point raised in "Flash vs. Arrow" by CCPD Detective Joe West.
-I could not figure why the flashbacks during "The Brave and the Bold" to Ollie's time in Hong Kong under the thumb of ARGUS director Amanda Waller showed him supposedly being taught why torture was necessary yet the here-and-now action in Starling City tugged in the opposite direction (and then in large part due to it being the last metaphorical arrow in Ollie's quiver, since having vowed to stop killing he couldn't effectively threaten Boomerang's life).
-Furthermore, and unconscionably, Waller moti-vated Oliver by telling him that the mass casualties were on his head because he didn't elicit the explosives' location from ARGUS's captive in time; surely Waller had the wherewithal to do that herself or bring in other operatives who could.
+hero is willing to be.
+Oliver assumed the roles of judge, jury, and executioner upon his return to Starling City in the first season in a way that makes it hard to accept him as a white knight — even harder to accept that the police force and prosecutor’s office accept him as such, a point raised in “Flash vs. Arrow” by CCPD Detective Joe West.
+I could not figure why the flashbacks during “The Brave and the Bold” to Ollie’s time in Hong Kong under the thumb of ARGUS director Amanda Waller showed him supposedly being taught why torture was necessary yet the here-and-now action in Starling City tugged in the opposite direction, and then in large part due to it being the last metaphorical arrow in Ollie’s quiver since, having vowed to stop killing, he couldn’t effectively threaten Boomerang’s life.
+Furthermore, and unconscionably, Waller motivated Oliver by telling him that the mass casualties were on his head because he didn’t elicit the explosives’ location from ARGUS’s captive soon enough; surely Waller had the wherewithal to do that herself or bring in operatives who could.
 Unless she was running a psychological game to motivate Oliver and nobody was actually harmed, of which we got zero indication, those deaths are on her.

-Plus, Arrow is often a little too on the nose in terms of the way its flashbacks mirror dilemmas in the present day, but putting Ollie in the position of having to torture some-body to find the location of a bomb — just like he was that first time Waller decided he should acquire the skill — felt awkwardly equivalent.
-Plus plus, although it's not a complaint specific to the crossover episodes, Flash is maddeningly inconsistent regard-ing when Barry kicks up paper and other debris as he travels.
-I really do need to write more about these shows.
+Plus, Arrow is often a little too on the nose in terms of its flashbacks mirroring dilemmas in the present day, but putting Ollie in the position of engaging in torture to find the location of a bomb — just like he was that first time Waller decided he should acquire the skill — felt awkwardly equivalent.
+I really need to write more about these shows.

 Still from Arrow 3.08 “The Brave and the Bold” © 2014 CW.
 Photo: Cate Cameron.